Leiden University Fund.

 Purpose

-The aim of the Fund is to promote Slavic language and literature, in particular the BA and MA courses Russian Studies / Russian and Eurasian Studies at Leiden University.
+The aim of the fund is to promote Slavic language and literature, in particular the BA and MA courses Russian Studies / Russian and Eurasian Studies at Leiden University.

 This fund is the successor of the Austrian Studies Foundation and will continue and expand the program of activities of the Central European Studies chair at Leiden University, which was established in 1992.